-Jesus' logic is the one that is good for mankind.
-And therefore Jesus presents himself as this shepherd who abandons the ninety-nine to goes in search of the only one who was lost "And when he has found it, ..." the scribes and Pharisees would imagine that the protagonist would tie a rope to its neck and, with kicks, lead it into the fold, lock it in and never let out again, scolding it and punishing it.
-Instead, when he finds it "..he lays it on his shoulders, rejoicing."
+Jesus' logic is the one that is for the good of man.
+And therefore Jesus presents himself as this shepherd who abandons the ninety-nine and goes in search of the one who was lost.
+"And when he has found it..."
+The scribes and Pharisees would imagine that the protagonist would tie a rope around its neck and, lead it into the fold, lock it in and never let it out again, scolding and punishing it.
+But in fact, when he found it, "...he lays it on his shoulders, rejoicing."

-This lost sheep - getting lost in Luke's gospel is an image of $\sin - it$ is treated better than the other ninety-nine.
-It is weak and the shepherd communicates strength to it.
-Then it comes to have a relationship with the shepherd that none of the other ninety-nine sheep will have.
-In fact, the shepherd puts it on his shoulders and shows it his joy.
+This lost sheep - in the Luke's gospel is an image of sin - it is treated better than the other ninety-nine.
+It is weak and the shepherd communicates his strength to it.
+Then he comes to have a relationship with the shepherd that none of the other ninety-nine sheep will have.
+In fact the shepherd puts it on his shoulders and transmits his joy.

-"And when he comes home, he calls together his friends and his neighbours, saying to them, "Rejoice with me,..."
-But, while the shepherd of the parable invites others to rejoice, we see that here instead scribes and Pharisees grumble. ".... for I have found my sheep that was lost."
+"And when he comes home, he calls together his friends and his neighbours, saying to them, 'Rejoice with me,..."
+But, while the shepherd in the parable invites others to rejoice, we see that here instead the scribes and Pharisees grumbled.

+"..for I have found my sheep that was lost."
 This sheep will no longer be a sheep among others, but a sheep that has a special relationship with its shepherd.
-And Jesus continues: "...I tell you, there will be more joy in heaven over one sinner who repents..."
-This is why Jesus communicates life to sinners, because he knows that the strength of his word, the communication of his life, if accepted, can leave the world of sin and transgression and find his life with the project that God has always had for his creatures. "...than over ninety-nine righteous persons who need no repentance."
+And Jesus continues: "...
+I tell you, there will be more joy in heaven over one sinner who repents..."
+This is why Jesus communicates life to sinners, because he knows that the strength of his word and the communication of his life, if accepted, they can leave the world of sin and transgression and give their life's to the project that God has always had for his creatures.
+"Just so than over ninety-nine righteous persons who need no repentance."

 Then there is the second parable that shows the delicacy of Jesus.
-Whenever he has to give examples, he usually gives an example using the male, but now a female.
+Whenever he has to give examples, he always gives an example of the male, but now one of the female.
 Jesus does not forget the world of women, and if he first spoke of a man, the shepherd, here now the woman enters the scene.
-A woman who has ten coins and loses one. "..what woman, having ten silver coins, if she loses one coin, does not light a lamp and sweep the house and seek diligently until she finds it?
-And also in this case the reaction is one of joy "And when she has found it, she calls together her friends and neighbours, saying, 'Rejoice with me, for I have found the coin that I had lost."
-And again the words of Jesus "Just so, I tell you, there is joy before the angels of God over one sinner who repents."
+A woman who has ten coins and loses one. "what woman, having ten silver coins, if she loses one coin, does not light a lamp and sweep the house and seek diligently until she finds it?
+"And also in this case the reaction is an explosion of joy.

+"And when she has found it, she calls together her friends and neighbours, saying, 'Rejoice with me, for I have found the coin that I had lost."
+And again Jesus' reply "Just so, I tell you, there is joy before the angels of God over one sinner who repents."

 God rejoices, sinners are converted, the shepherd and his neighbours rejoice, the woman and her friends rejoice.
-Who grumbles?
+Who mumbles?
 The scribes and the Pharisees.

-Here then is the third, which is addressed to the scribes and Pharisees, the eldest son is presented, the one who is represented as the religious person who has always served his father, like a servant his lord, has always obeyed his commands, but precisely for this reason service and command did not make him understand the heart of the Father.
-Then, while the Father rejoices for the return of the son who was dead, and is alive; "the older brother, rather than rejoice, he who judges everything with the religious parameters of morality, becomes indignant, becomes angry and it is he who does not want to enter the house.
+Here then is the third, which is addressed to the scribes and Pharisees, the eldest son is presented, the one who is represented, as a religious person who has always served his father, like a servant his lord, has always obeyed his commands, but precisely for this reason service and command did not make him understand the heart of the Father.
+So, while the Father rejoices for the return of the prodigal son "...this my son was dead, and is alive again;" the elder brother, instead of rejoicing, he who judges everything with the religious parameters of morality, is indignant, gets angry and it is he who does not want to enter the house.